.png)

 Music & Parkinson's

-The question seems simple, but it is difficult to answer because everyone has their own music, a ‘soundtrack of their lives’!
+The question seems simple, but is difficult to answer because "music taste" and "music use" is also very personal.

-Step 1.
-We do know from research that ‘our music’ is what connects us to others, to our pasts and that we use music to change our moods and to make us get up and do things!
+Step 1: We know from previous research that ‘our music’ is what connects us to others, to our pasts, and that we use music to change our moods and motivate us!

-Thanks to further funding from Parkinson Schweiz and the Swiss National Science Foundation, we started to answer this question by exploring which music people with Parkinson’s use and why.
-You can read more about this research HERE
+Thanks to further funding from Parkinson Schweiz and the Swiss National Science Foundation, we started to answer the aforementioned question by exploring which music people with Parkinson’s use and why.
+You can read more about this research HERE.

-Step 3.
-Through our surveys in the UK and Switzerland we have collected hundreds of example songs that people with Parkinson’s use to help them in different ways.
-We have collated the songs, styles of music and collected individual stories about why this music works for them, This site was built to share this information and act as a source of inspiration to let individuals discover how music can help them, which songs other people with Parkinson’s have used, and for what purpose.
-Lastly we encourage everyone to use this resource to develop their own playlists.
+Step 3: Through our surveys in the UK and Switzerland we collected hundreds of example songs that people with Parkinson’s use to help them in different ways.
+We gathered information on the songs, the style of music and the individual stories, as to why this music works for them, This site was built to share this information and act as a source of inspiration to let individuals discover how music can help them, which songs other people with Parkinson’s have used, and for what purpose.
+Lastly we encourage everyone to use this resource to develop their own personalised playlists.
 Enjoy exploring.

 Playlists